Employed Person Taking Care of an Incapacitated Individual - IT 47

 - Shows the name and address of the patient concerned.

 - Outlines the nature of the patient’s illness.

 - States that constant nursing care by a qualified nurse in the patient’s home is necessary.

 - the medical certificate covers the full period for which home nursing is being claimed,

 - the nurse providing the nursing care is qualified and their full name, address and details of their qualification(s) are supplied,

 - receipts are provided in respect of all payments to the nurse and, where necessary, a breakdown of the payments is provided.

-An individual can claim tax relief on health expenses in respect of any individual provided he or she has paid the expenses.
-Please see information leaflet IT6 (Medical Expenses Relief) which is available on the Revenue website or from any Revenue office or by telephoning our Forms and Leaflets Lo Call Service on 1890 306 706 (+353 1 702 3050 from outside the Republic of Ireland).
+An individual can claim income tax relief on health expenses in respect of any individual provided he or she has paid the expenses.
+Please see information leaflet IT6 (Medical Expenses Relief) for further information.

 Accessibility - If you are a person with a disability and require this leaflet in an alternative format the Revenue Access Officer can be contacted at firstname.lastname@example.org

 This leaflet is for general information only.
-You can get further information by visiting www.revenue.ie or by phoning your Regional Revenue LoCall service whose number is listed below:
+For further information, phone your Revenue LoCall service.